 Because polygamous families will have more husbands / wives and more children, members will always have someone to talk to.
 They will have a shoulder to cry on, someone who they can relate to, and a confidant.
 This reduces the risk of depression and isolation among the members, especially the children.

 I’m genuinely of the belief that any consenting, adult relationship should be permitted.
 This isn’t permissiveness gone mad or any other such nonsense, merely plain common sense.
-We should allow people the ability to celebrate their own diversity, and not assume that a single type of relationship should be right for everyone.
+We should allow people the ability to celebrate their own diversity, and not assume that a single type of relationship is right for everyone.
 Personally, I quite like the sound of having a single partner; that works for me.
 But does that mean I should impose the same kind of expectation on everyone else?
 No; for one thing, what gives me the right to assume that everyone else is going to be – or should be – the same as me?
-We should all be allowed to explore our sexuality and desires in our own way, in any ways that are healthy and secure.
+We should all be allowed to explore our sexuality and desires in our own way, as long as it is healthy and safe.

 If, as a result of all the above, that means some people are going to want to get together in a community of love and celebrate that in a different way to the majority, then good for them.
 I admire people for standing up and saying, “This is me.
 This is what I’m comfortable with.”
 Just because one particular way of celebrating love is currently in the ascendant doesn’t mean that it’s the only way; we’re confusing our way with the only way, and that’s just wrong.
 Happy, healthy relationships come in many forms, as it turns out, and it’s not the government’s job to legislate against it, nor is it humanity’s job to judge other people; it’s everyone’s job to be secure enough in themselves to say, “Live and let live” for anyone who is leading a healthy, constructive life – and, really, that’s all that matters.